-In order to achieve the strategic statement 8, the Agency has identified 7 intermediate outcomes that it will actively work towards in the following years through the related portfolio of projects and services:
+In order to achieve the strategic statement 8, the Agency has identified seven intermediate outcomes that it will actively work towards in the following years through the related portfolio of projects and services:

 - 1. Digitalisation of the Agency (as strategic preparation work) - Single source of data for internal access - Single source of data for external access - Data is only introduced once - Data is FAIR (Findable, Accessible, Interoperable & Reusable) - 2.
 Staff understand the mission and vision of the Agency, internalise it and have the flexibility, the ownership/ autonomy with their activities, and a clear mutual understanding of their roles and responsibilities to actively contribute to the strategic direction of the Agency - 3.
 The Agency has a sound and agile governance framework, whose processes and administration favour clarity, efficiency and decision making at the right level. - 4.
 The SPD process steers the Agency' strategy and multi-annual work programme development in an integrated, evidence-based, and coordinated manner as well as the monitoring of its effectiveness.
 This can be achieved through interfacing with the internal stakeholders owning the strategies and the external stakeholders (EC, EB strategic calendar, etc). - 5.
 SPD is the single reference (for internal and external stakeholders) for all critical tactical information providing the overarching view on the implementation of the projects and services. - 6.
-The Agency is a learning, ethical, legally complying organisation where the decision-making, the strong financial control, the monitoring and reporting processes give the ED the assurance of best value for money
+The Agency is a learning, ethical, legally complying organisation where the decision-making, the strong financial control, the monitoring and reporting processes give the ED the assurance of best value for money.

 As far as the digitalisation aspect is concerned, the Agency has acknowledged its importance to ensure a sustainable development of railways in Europe as a competitive mode of transport and has the ambition to become a reference for facilitating the multi-modal data exchange and queries, based on the data-centric architecture and the linked data technology.
 The Agency aims at exploiting the potential of digitalization of the sector to the largest extent in its operations and administration.
-This is the reason for the new internal I&T strategy and the interoperable data roadmap.
-This will boost the performance level of internal processes and will allow to have modern and simple systems such as OSS, Registers, etc. fully functioning according to schedule and completely interoperable with commercial software solutions currently adopted by the railway industry to support the operators in their daily business.
-Still referring to Operations, the efficiency gains resulting from automation of internal processes will increase the number of resources allocated to the policy making activities.
+The I&T strategy and the interoperable data roadmap will boost the performance level of internal processes and will allow to have modern systems such as OSS, Registers, etc. fully functioning according to schedule and completely interoperable with commercial software solutions currently adopted by the railway industry to support the operators in their daily business.

-The other intermediate outcomes will be achieved also through the optimization of the ERA planning, monitoring and reporting capabilities, to enhance the Agency's programme, project, and service management framework together with the Single Programming document and the Consolidated Annual Activity Report.
+The other intermediate outcomes will be achieved also through the optimization of the ERA planning, monitoring and reporting capabilities, to enhance the Agency's programme, project, and service management framework together with the Single Programming Document and the Consolidated Annual Activity Report.
 This will lead to an allocation of resources based on impact and intended outcome, fostering the added value created for the railway sector and an overall better performance of the Agency.
-An Action Plan for the Strengthening Plan 2023-2027 is put in place, in close link to the SPD implementation and monitoring.
-With ERA's organizational culture change project 'Better together at ERA', the Agency will continue to invest resources and time to boost and refine the work environment and cooperation between staff members.
+An Action Plan for the Strengthening Plan 2023-2027 is put in place, in close link to the

+SPD implementation and monitoring.
+With the Agency's organisational culture change project 'Better together at ERA', the Agency will continue to invest resources and time to boost and refine the work environment and cooperation between staff members.